As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Add ¼ cup of pink Himalayan mineral salt to each container of scented bath salt and mix well.

 Get your ingredients, make a large batch, and fill several pretty glass jars with your homemade bath salts.
-These make a great addition to any aromatherapy or self-care gift basket for any occasion.
+These make a great addition to self-care, spa, or aromatherapy gift baskets on any occasion.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your doctor before using any natural medication or if you experience any unusual symptoms.
 See Full Disclaimer here.